TreeHacks/hardware_hackpack/README.md

 # hardware_hackpack

-This is an overview of how to use a microcontroller- specifically the Raspberry Pi Pico.
+This is is a beginners tutorial of how to use a microcontroller- specifically the Raspberry Pi Pico.
+It's made to be accessible for anyone, no matter your experience level!
 We nail down some foundations here and will have more hardware-related events at the hackathon.
 We hope the skills you learn from this hackpack help you get a footing in hardware hacks and come up with creative ideas of your own!

 #### Parts:
 1. Raspberry Pi Pico